qdrant/landing_page/qdrant-landing/content/articles/dedicated-service.md

 It would be more accurate to call them *search engines*, but unfortunately, the marketing term *database* is already stuck and it is unlikely to change.

-*What makes search engines different different and why vector DBs are built as search engines?*
+*What makes search engines different and why vector DBs are built as search engines?*

 First of all, search engines assume different patterns of workloads and priorities different properties of the system.
 The core architecture of such solutions is built around those priorities.